nazifkaraca/S-P500-Stock-Prediction/README.md

 ## Dataset

-The data for this project was obtained from Kaggle's [S&P 500 stock data](https://www.kaggle.com/datasets/andrewmvd/sp-500-stocks).
+The data for this project was obtained from Kaggle.
 It includes the historical daily stock prices (Open, High, Low, Close, and Volume) for S&P 500 companies.

 - **Dataset Source**: [S&P 500 Stocks Dataset on Kaggle](https://www.kaggle.com/datasets/andrewmvd/sp-500-stocks)
 - **Data Features**: